This post may contain affiliate links. Please see our disclosure policy.

 Is foaming hand soap effective?
 Yes, foaming hand soap is effective at cleaning the hands while using less soap than regular liquid soap.

 Do I have to add fragrance to my soap?
-Of course not; the added essential oils provide a beautiful scent which is nice for especially dirty hands, but they can be left out if needed.
+Of course not; the added essential oils provide a beautiful scent, which is nice for especially dirty hands, but unscented soap will clean just as well.

 How does foaming hand soap reduce waste?
 By making your own soap, you can reduce the amount of plastic waste by buying in bulk and reusing the same dispenser over and over again.